-A two-week annual retreat for seven to twelve playwrights to write, develop and refine a script with the support of a team of dramaturges and workshop actors.
+A two-week annual retreat for approximately ten playwrights (emerging and established) to write, develop and refine a script with the support of a team of dramaturges and workshop actors.

-The Playwrights’ Colony is the centerpiece of PARC’s activities.
-The first Playwrights’ Colony was held in 1991 in Parrsboro, Nova Scotia and since then the annual event has been held in one of the four Atlantic Provinces, reflecting the organization’s regional scope.
-Since 2007, the Colony has been hosted on the campus of Mount Allison University in Sackville New Brunswick, the “Cultural Crossroads of the Maritimes” at the centre of the Atlantic Region.
+The Playwrights’ Colony (now Retreat) is the centerpiece of PARC’s activities.
+The first Playwrights’ Retreat was held in 1991 in Parrsboro, Nova Scotia and since then the annual event has been held in one of the four Atlantic Provinces, reflecting the organization’s regional scope.
+Since 2007, the Retreat has been hosted on the campus of Mount Allison University in Sackville New Brunswick, the “Cultural Crossroads of the Maritimes” at the centre of the Atlantic Region.

-The selection process for a Colony begins with a script call being distributed throughout the Atlantic Region.
+The selection process for a Retreat begins with a script call being distributed throughout the Atlantic Region.
 Once submissions have been received the Artistic Director, with input from members of an advisory committee, chooses the playwrights who will be invited to take part in the colony.

-The Colony is an intensive two-week session.
-The first week is essentially a playwrights' retreat, with playwrights working individually with a dramaturge.
-In the second week, working with a company of actors, at least five and up to as many as twelve playwrights (emerging and established) from across the Region have an opportunity to develop a new script.
-The Colony provides playwrights with the time to write, to reflect and to revisit their work in a supportive and nurturing environment.
+The Retreat is an intensive two-week session.
+The first week, playwrights work individually with a dramaturge.
+In the second week, they work with a company of actors.
+The Retreat provides playwrights with the time to write, to reflect and to revisit their work in a supportive and nurturing environment.

-The Playwrights Colony offers each playwright these benefits:
+The Playwrights Retreat offers each playwright these benefits: